ivmai/bdwgc/README.md

        the somewhere within the first 256 bytes of the object while it is live.
 (This pointer should normally be declared volatile to prevent interference from compiler optimizations.)
-This is the recommended way to allocate anything that is likely to be larger than 100 Kbytes or so.  (`GC_malloc` may result in failure to reclaim such objects.)
+This is the recommended way to allocate anything that is likely to be larger than 100 KB or so.  (`GC_malloc` may result in failure to reclaim such objects.)

  7) `GC_set_warn_proc(proc)`